BCDevOps/openshift-wiki/docs/EDB/ServiceDefinition.md

 ### Eligibility & Prerequisites

-This service is offered to BC Government development teams building cloud native applications on the OpenShift 4 Platform.
+This service is currently offered to BC Government development teams building cloud native applications on the OpenShift 4 Platform.
 The EnterpriseDB Service is available to all teams who have purchased a license.

 Those without a license can use the operator to build a database cluster to test, which will operate for 30 days.